Not Another Mother's Day Post - A Letter to Moms Who've Failed

 16 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.

-Jesus gave each of us a chance to overcome by placing our burdens on him.
 You have the opportunity to find your peace and find your rest in Him.
-This Mother’s Day, I pray that where ever you are and where ever your children are, the God of love, our Strong Tower, will watch over you and keep and shine his face upon you and give you strength and peace.
+This Mother’s Day, I pray that where ever you are and where ever your children are, the God of love, our Strong Tower, will watch over you, shine his face upon you and give you strength and peace.

 You are loved.

 Can I ask you to please keep all moms in your prayers this weekend?
-That they would find the peace of Jesus, the direction of His Father and the joy of the holy spirit?
+Pray that moms struggling to put on the Big Smile this Mother's day would find the peace of Jesus.
+Will you pray for the mom society has deemed unworthy would find joy through the Holy Spirit?
 Can we pray for brokenness to be healed and the chains of shame to shattered?
-Will you join me as you celebrate or grieve this Day?
-You all are in my prayers this day.
+Will you join me in praying for all moms as we celebrate or grieve this day?
+YOU all are in my prayers this weekend.
 May you be blessed.